antoniusnaumann/wtf-lang/language_tour.md

 ## Introduction

 WTF is a statically-typed language that emphasizes simplicity and expressiveness.
 It is designed to work seamlessly with WebAssembly, providing developers with powerful abstractions and a modern syntax.

+## Principles
+### Be Simple
+The language should be obvious and unambigous.
+If a piece of code has two interpretations, one of them should be a compiler error, e.g., function parameters are always immutable unless copied into a new variable.
+This avoids the *incorrect* interpretation, i.e. pass-by-value vs. pass-by-reference behavior.

+### Be Correct
+The code should reflect the programmer's intent.
+The language is statically typed.
+Errors are handled exhaustively or forwarded explicitly.
+Types are non-nullable by default.
+Mutability is explicit.

+### Be Interoperable
+WTF is designed around the WASM component proposal, to easily interoperate with WASM components written in other languages.
+The language should therefore closely follow WASM component concepts and the WIT interface language syntax.

 ## Package Declaration